raphael-chir/cnpg-ha/README.md

 CNPG plugin comes with psql
 ```
-kubectl cnpg psql cluster-example
+kubectl cnpg psql pg-cluster
 ```
-It avoids to install psql and connect to the rw service cluster-example-rw
+It avoids to install psql and connect to the rw service pg-cluster-rw
 Then you can explore with psql and insert the sample of data
 ```
-kubectl cnpg psql cluster-example < data.sql
+kubectl cnpg psql pg-cluster < data.sql
 ```
 --> Verify that data are replicated on the replicas